-Operations and Algebraic Thinking Represent and solve problems involving addition and subtraction.
+Operations and Alge Operations and Algebraic Thinking Represent and solve problems involving addition and subtraction.
 Note: Second grade problem types include adding to, taking from, putting together, taking apart, and comparing with unknowns in all positions.
-1. Use addition and subtraction within 100 to solve one- and two-step word problems by using drawings and equations with a symbol for the unknown number to represent the problem.
+Use addition and subtraction within 100 to solve one- and two-step word problems by using drawings and equations with a symbol for the unknown number to represent the problem.
 Add and subtract within 20.
 See note regarding fluency vs. automaticity in the Overview.
 2. Fluently add and subtract within 20 using mental strategies such as counting on, making ten, decomposing a number leading to ten, using the relationship between addition and subtraction, and creating equivalent but easier or known sums. a.
 State automatically all sums of two one-digit numbers.
 Work with equal groups of objects to gain foundations for multiplication.
 3. Use concrete objects to determine whether a group of up to 20 objects is even or odd. a.
 Write an equation to express an even number as a sum of two equal addends.
 4. Using concrete and pictorial representations and repeated addition, determine the total number of objects in a rectangular array with up to 5 rows and up to 5 columns. a.
-Write an equation to express the total number of objects in a rectangular array with up to 5 rows and up to 5 columns as a sum of equal addends.
+Write an equation to express the total number of objects in a rectangular array with up to 5 rows and up to 5 columns. a.
+Write an equation to express the total number of objects in a rectangular array with up to 5 rows and up to 5 columns.
 Understand simple patterns.
 5. Reproduce, extend, create, and describe patterns and sequences using a variety of materials.